What Is A Concussion?

 There are a number of tools that can be used by health professionals, coaches and athletic therapists to identify concussion in children, teens and adults.
 Although developed for sports, these tools can also be helpful in other situations (e.g., playground, car crash, falls) with some minor adaptations to memory questions (e.g., Where are you?
 What day is it?).

 General tools for everyone to use:

-There are a number of mobile phone apps for concussion recognition.
-Examples are:
+There are a number of mobile phone apps and digital tools for concussion recognition.

 Tools for Coaches and Health Professionals: